Types of Energy

 Our body needs the energy to play, to run, to solve math problems and doing homework, etc. We get this energy from our food.

 In the same manner, mechanical objects such as cars, buses, ships, and airplanes also need the energy to do their work but another kind of energy sources like gasoline or electricity.
 Now we will discuss about types of energy for kids with sources and examples.

 Any moving things use kinetic energy.
 For example, flying an airplane in the sky, throwing balls, running, cycling, climbing, etc are examples of kinetic energy.

-Moving car on the road is having kinetic energy whereas the parked car is not having kinetic energy.
+Moving cars on the road is having kinetic energy whereas the parked car is not having kinetic energy.

 It means kinetic energy only exists when a body or object is moving.
-When an object is on rest it’s kinetic energy becomes zero.
+When an object is at rest its kinetic energy becomes zero.

 So, in very simple terms we can say that the kinetic energy depends on the motion.

 If Motion = 0,